 Winter is basically here in Taiwan and (up north, at least) the temperature is dropping.
 So, there’s no better excuse for cancelling plans, curling up in bed and binging some Netflix.
 The last time we wrote a roundup like this, it was in preparation for a potential COVID-19-enforced lockdown.
 However, this time around, it’s about a self-enforced staying-out-of-the-cold hibernation.
 Here are nine of the best Taiwanese shows and movies to watch from the warmth and comfort of your own home.
-(Read more: Taiwanese Movies and Dramas to Watch on Netflix During your Coronavirus Quarantine)
+(Read more: 9 Taiwan Series on Netflix to Add to Your List in 2022)

 U Motherbaker (我的婆婆怎麼那麼可愛)